 Since joining the Leadership team in 2003, Sue’s initial role was Teaching and Learning where she worked across all departments to help staff work on all areas of their professional development to improve the quality of teaching.
 For the past 4 years, she has had responsibility for the Sixth Form.
 This includes leading on the KS5 curriculum, ensuring the funding arrangements for KS5 are optimised and most importantly that our students achieve the best they can with their studies and are supported and guided with their life choices whether that be University, apprenticeships or jobs.

 Catriona Veide has been a teacher at the Academy since 2002 and still teaches within the English Department.
 As Assistant Principal, her responsibility is for one of the Academy’s core principles of Professionalising Teaching.
 This role includes ensuring that students are being taught effective and engaging lessons where they can develop their knowledge, understanding and skills in our full range of curriculum subjects.
-This includes developing and encouraging student learning behaviours that are evident in our LLoB7 and our 5Rs+1, so that students are prepared for life in the 21st century as life-long learners that are independent, creative and successful.

-Her role covers aspects of Teaching, Learning and Assessment and ensuring they are consistently applied across the Academy including: the Academy’s T&L model; lesson planning framework; learning behaviours; marking and feedback; assessments and homework.
+Her role covers aspects of Teaching, Learning and Assessment and ensuring they are consistently applied across the Academy including the Academy’s T&L model; lesson planning framework; learning behaviours; marking and feedback; assessments and homework.
 CPD for all staff in Teaching, Learning and Assessment, ensures that all staff are up to date with the most relevant and critical developments in pedagogy to continually improve the learning experiences for our students.

 She also has a responsibility for teachers entering the profession and supporting our most newly qualified staff in her role as Professional Tutor to our ITT staff and